lun-ai/BMLP_GPU/README.md

             0  1  2  3  4
 ```

-On one terminal, create a Python server for SWI-Prolog clients.
+On a terminal session, create a Python server for SWI-Prolog clients.
 ```
 python -m bmlp.swipl_server
 ```
-On another terminal, create a SWI-Prolog client.
+On another terminal, create a SWI-Prolog client (alternatively, you can consult swipl_client.pl in your source code).
 ```
 swipl bmlp/swipl_client.pl
 ```
-Note: alternatively, you can use the swipl_client.pl module in your source code.

-Then, on the SWI-Prolog Client side, request the conversion from integers in test.pl to a graphBLAS sparse matrix.
+On the SWI-Prolog client side, request the conversion from integers in test.pl to a graphBLAS sparse matrix.
 The converted matrix is stored by the python variable 'a'.
 ```
 ?- run_python_command("import bmlp.Matrix", Res).
 ?- run_python_command("a = bmlp.Matrix.integers_to_boolean_matrix('test.pl')", Res).